openyar007/smooth-slider/readme.txt

 Version 1.1 (09/14/2009)

 1. New - Active Slide in the slideshow will now be highlighted with bolder and bigger navigation number
-2. Fixed - Added No Script tag brosers not supporting JavaScript for showing the slideshow
+2. Fixed - Added No Script tag browsers not supporting JavaScript for showing the slideshow
 3. Fixed - Issues with WordPress MU Smooth Slider Options update from setting page

 Visit the plugin page to see the changelog and release notes.